 Cincinnati Reds Great American Ball Park, 100 Joe Nuxhall Way, Cincinnati, OH 45202-4109

 AEDs can be found at the following locations:

-- FOX Sports OhiChampions Club on the wall near the pizza oven
+• Bally Sports Club on the wall near the pizza oven

-- Machine Room Grille on wall between the front entrance & the kitchen door
+• Wings and Rings Machine Room on wall between front entrance

-- TriHealth Medical Personnel stationed in the Third-Base Dugout Camera Bay
+• TriHealth Medical Personnel stationed in Third-Base Dugout Camera Bay

 Guests must be 21 years of age to purchase and/or consume any alcohol products anywhere within the footprint of Great American Ball Park.
-Delaware North (Sportservice), the licensed concessionaire and liquor permit holder, will ID everyone 30 years and younger.
+Delaware North (Sportservice), the licensed concessionaire and liquor permit holder, will ID everyone who appears to be 30 years and younger.

 Concession Stand sales are limited to 2 alcoholic beverages per customer and sales will end following the end of the 8th inning or 3 hours after the scheduled start of the game.